juju4/ansible-mig/README.md

 ## Variables

 There is a good number of variables to set the different settings of MIG.
+Both API and RabbitMQ hosts should be accessible to clients.
 Some like password should be stored in ansible vault for production systems at least.

 ```